The write path is your architecture

 post.deleted

-The wrong key creates subtle bugs.
+The wrong key creates subtle bugs that are hard to trace later.

 If events use random keys, related updates can be processed out of order.

-Update-in-place vs append-only
+Update-in-place and append-only

 UPDATE posts